BrianWhelanDublin/milestone-project-4/README.md

   - To set the project up locally you can follow these steps.

-    - Download a copy of the repository from github using the Download Zip option in the code dropdown.
+    - Download a copy of the repository from Github using the Download Zip option in the code dropdown.

       - <p align="center"><img src="readme-images/deployment/download-zip.png" alt="Image of colour scheme" height="200px" width="350px"/></p>

-    - Then extract the zip file to your own repository.
+    - Then extract the zip file to your repository.

-    - Alternativley you can clone it into your oun repository using the following command.
+    - Alternatively, you can clone it into your repository using the following command.

       - ```
             git clone https://github.com/BrianWhelanDublin/milestone-project-4.git
         ```

-    - Once you have created the repository you can now doenload the requirements by running the following command.
+    - Once you have created the repository you can now download the requirements by running the following command.

       -
       ```
             pip3 install -r requirements.txt
       ```

-    - You must then set up the following environmental variables to use the full functionality of the site.
+    - You must then set up the following environment variables to use the full functionality of the site.

       - DANGO_SECRET_KEY = your secret key.
       - STRIPE_PUBLIC_KEY = your stripe public key.